Compassion fatigue: Risk factors

 Many organizational attributes in the fields where STS is most common contribute to compassion fatigue among the workers, such as in healthcare where a "culture of silence" is normalized by not discussing stressful events, such as deaths in an intensive-care unit, after the event increase rates of CF. Additional contributing organizational factors can result from conditions such as long work hours, short-staffing, workplace incivility, and feelings of dismissal or invalidation by their managers.

 Lack of awareness of symptoms and poor training in the risks associated with their trauma-exposed profession results in higher rates of STS.

 Traumatization symptom levels usually depend on three criteria: proximity, intensity, and duration.
 Proximity refers to how close the provider is to the traumatic event, intensity is defined by how extensive and extreme the traumatic event is, and duration refers to how long the provider is involved with the traumatic event.

 Compassion fatigue increases in intensity with increased interactions among the needy.
 Because of this, people living in urban cities are more likely to experience compassion fatigue.
 People in large cities interact with more people in general, and because of this, they become desensitized towards people's problems.
 Homeless people often make their way to larger cities.
 Ordinary people often become indifferent to homelessness when they see it regularly.

+Pathological altruism can contribute to depression.